 Title: Global Carbon Market

-Commissioned by: German Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB)
+Commissioned by: German Federal Ministry for Economic Affairs and Climate Action (BMWK)

 Lead executing agency: Climate Change Department of the Uganda Ministry of Water and Environment

-Overall term: 2015 to 2018
+Overall term: 2018 to 2023